The account of the Israelites taking the land of Canaan, is some of the most action-packed parts of the Old Testament.

-Often we wonder at how the Israelites could turn their back on God when He had done so much for them.
-How soon we forget just how much He has done for us.
+Often, it is wondered how the Israelites could turn their back on God when He had done so much for them.
+How soon men forget just how much He has done for man today.